Bookworm.

 IGNE - Happybase & Amplixs

 The image above is a dashboard design I made for Happybase.
-Funnily enough I also work at Happybase as a Designer and Video Editor.
+Funnily enough I also work at Happybase as a Digital Designer and Video Editor.
 I was asked to make their dashboard since I’m already familiar with their branding and style.
-The image on the left is a design I made for Amplixs for a dashboard to keep track of feedback from customers from recreational facilities.
+The image on the left is a design I made for Amplix's for a dashboard to keep track of feedback from customers from recreational facilities.
 Both are ongoing projects.

 Rebranding Amulet